 Neighbourhood planning gives communities in England the opportunity and power to set local planning policies.
-More information about the process can be found in our information sheet.
-(Please note that, in accordance with the updated National Planning Policy Framework 2018, we will be revising this information sheet and posting the updated version here shortly).
+More information about the process can be found in our fact sheet.

 You can shape the place where you live, protect valued open spaces using the Local Green Space Designation and decide what type of development, if any, is needed.
 Once a referendum has been held, a neighbourhood plan has real weight in the planning system, empowering the inhabitants.

 Over one thousand communities are currently involved in neighbourhood planning and 50 plans have been made following referendums.
 For further details of case studies and neighbourhood plans click here.

 One of the first plans to be made in 2013 enabled the protection and re-generation of Queen’s Crescent Garden, Exeter, Devon.

 The Thame, Oxfordshire plan failed to protect land as a local green space and it is now vulnerable to development.

 The Felpham plan protects eight acres of local green space in the West Sussex seaside village.